Pranav-Lejith/CropClassifierV2/README.md

 # CropIdentifierV2.6.0

-This porject was created by Pranav Lejith on 24th July 2024
+This project was created by Pranav Lejith on 24th July 2024

 # Function